Universal Music Group: Hollywood

 Capitol Music Group is headquartered at the Capitol Records Building in Hollywood.
 Universal Music Latin Entertainment is also headquartered in Hollywood.

 Woodland Hills

 Universal Music Group operates a secondary office in Woodland Hills that includes finance, royalty, and operations functions.

 Miami

 Universal Music Latin Entertainment is headquartered in Miami, Florida.

 Nashville

 Universal Music Group Nashville is headquartered in Nashville, Tennessee.

 New York City

 UMG has offices in New York City where Island Records, Def Jam Recordings, Republic Records, Verve Label Group, and Spinefarm Records are headquartered.
-By 2027, UMG will move their New York offices to PENN 2 which is adjacent to Madison Square Garden and above Penn Station.
+By 2027, UMG will move its New York offices to PENN 2 which is adjacent to Madison Square Garden and above Penn Station.

 Madrid

 Universal Music Spain is based in Madrid, Spain.

 London

 Universal Music Group Global (formerly known as Universal Music Group International (UMGI)) operates offices in London.

 Berlin

 Universal Music GmbH, the German subsidiary, is headquartered in Berlin.
 It moved in 2002 from Hamburg to the district Friedrichshain at the river Spree.
 In February 2024 the company moved out of the iconic building also called "Eierspeicher" into another office down the street.